26 General Fundraising Ideas – Step-by-Step Guide

 Food drives are another great way to raise donations.
-They’re especially helpful for groups whose goal is to support those in the community living in poverty conditions by providing free meals and groceries as aid.
-Check with local churches or grocery stores for sponsorship for this type of great program.
+They’re especially helpful for poverty-stricken community who benefit from free meals and groceries.
+Check with local churches or grocery stores for sponsorship of a food drive.

 Auctions are another wonderful way to raise money for your charity.
 Whether you hold them locally or online, you can easily accept many different types of donations from willing contributors, such as vacation packages, services from local businesses, antiques, other items, free meals, and the list goes on.

-Direct item sales, such as t-shirts, food treats, hats, tea towels, candles, catalog sales, or other items provide a great approach to fundraising, especially charity auctions .
-Oftentimes, in this case, you’ll need to have some money upfront in order to purchase the items your charity wishes to sell.
+Direct item sales, such as t-shirts, food treats, hats, tea towels, candles, catalog sales, and other like-items generate revenue fast.
+The only issue with such items is the need for money to purchase the items.
 However, with catalog sales or online auctions you can have people place and pay for their orders initially, and use that money to then fulfill and deliver orders to recipients, keeping the profits for your charity.

 Who doesn’t love a great meal?
 Using food to raise money is always a terrific way to boost donations.
 Charitable banquets or dinners are one way to accomplish this.
 You can also opt to hold a relaxed meal, such as a buffet-style meal, pizza party, public breakfast, barbeque, baked potato dinner, or other food-related event, in which you can invite the local community or select group of people to attend.
 Simply charge a small participation fee at the door and welcome your guests.

-Here are some more specific ideas you can utilize for your next fundraiser.
+Here are some more specific ideas you can use for your next fundraiser.

 A wonderful way to raise money and involve your local community is to put on a bake sale.
 Find volunteers and friends who will donate cookies, cakes, brownies, and other goodies and charge a dollar to participate in a cake walk and/or other activities where people can win baked goods.
 As these events occur, also have tables open for people to purchase baked goods.